How to choose where to retire in southern Ontario

 This pleasant town is located in Northumberland County, known for its small-town charm and historical architecture.
 It is home to a thriving arts community, a beautiful harbour, and scenic parks.
 The town is surrounded by natural beauty, including the nearby Ganaraska Forest and Lake Ontario.
 Some of the landmarks in Port Hope that are worth visiting include the Capitol Theatre, the Port Hope Farmers' Market, and the Canadian Firefighters Museum.

-For seniors who want to enjoy an abundance of nature and a peaceful lifestyle, southern Ontario offers many options of retirement for everyones interests.
+For seniors who want to enjoy an abundance of nature and a peaceful lifestyle, southern Ontario offers many options of retirement living for everyones interests.
 From picturesque towns to stunning landscapes and landmarks, there's no shortage of places to explore and savour in southern Ontario.